 It’s not easy to drive traffic to a website.
-It takes time and money or know how.
-There are so many channels to chose from that it’s hard to know where to start.
-Social media and paid marketing are great ways to drive clicks and awareness, but you shouldn’t do either before optimizing.
-An optimized page will improve SEO and will receive more clicks organically and in paid campaigns.
+It takes time and money or technical skills.
+There are dozens of channels to chose from and it’s hard to know where to start.
+Social media and paid marketing are effective and do drive clicks, but they can be expensive.
+With search engine optimization (SEO), you can help people find your site on search engines like Google and spend less money on paid ads.

-According to Moz, a search optimization leader (SEO), “Search engine optimization is the practice of increasing the quantity and quality of traffic to your website through organic search engine results.”
+According to Moz, a search optimization leader, “Search engine optimization is the practice of increasing the quantity and quality of traffic to your website through organic search engine results.”
 SEO is a valuable tool to earn customers rather than pay for them directly.
-Below are a few simple things you can do to improve SEO, even if you’re not an expert.

 To improve SEO and help visitors learn what your page is about, you’ll want to use your keyword or key phrase in the page title.
 Using our example above, the page title may be as simple as “estate planning” or “Estate Planning in San Francisco.”
 Be sure to use the keyword in your page title and try to use that word at the beginning of the title.
 The title tag is the first thing a user sees in search results, but it’s also one of the most important factors that Google uses to determine the topic of a page.